joric/arduino-bitcoin-miner/README.md

 #### USB autodetection

-Not implemented yet.
+Not implemented yet, you have to specify a COM port in the command line.
 Original Icarus uses either VID_067B & PID_2303 (USBDeviceShare) or VID_1FC9 & PID_0083 (LPC USB VCom Port driver).
 Default Arduino Leonardo driver uses VID_2341 & PID_8036, and neither BFGMiner nor CGMiner recognize it as an USB mining device.
 Changing hardware ID's requires updating bootloader and fixing the driver.